JillTempelmeyer/actum-documentation.github.io/Introduction/ach-transaction-types.md

 ## Table of Contents

+* Introduction to Transaction Types
+ * Debiting Transaction Types
+ * Debiting and Crediting Transaction Types
+ * Crediting Transaction Types
+* Submission Deadlines

-## Introduction
+## Introduction to Transaction Types

 There are two main categories into which all 8 transaction types fall, based on the movement of money:

 *	**Debiting** (pulling money from a Receiver’s account)
 *	**Crediting** (depositing money into a Receiver’s account)

-DEBITING TRANSACTION TYPES:
+### Debiting Transaction Types

 1. Debits
 2. Same-Day Debits
 3. Reinitiated Debits

-DEBITING & CREDITING TRANSACTION TYPE:
+### Debiting and Crediting Transaction Type

 4. Pre-Notifications or Pre-Notes

-CREDITING TRANSACTION TYPES:
+### Crediting Transaction Type:

 5. Credits
 6. Same-Day Credits
 7. Refunds
 8. Micro-Deposits

-Remember, transactions can be submitted to Actum through one of three methods: (a) on the web through our Virtual Terminal, (b) by uploading transaction files via the shared SFTP, or (c) through a direct API integration.
+Remember, transactions can be submitted to Actum through one of three methods:

+* On the web through the Virtual Terminal
+* Uploading transaction files via the shared SFTP
+* Through a direct API integration.

 SUBMISSION DEADLINES